 Doberman Pinschers are some of the smartest dogs in the world.
 In fact, they’re the 5th smartest dog breed for “obedience & working intelligence.”
 But what makes them truly intelligent is their innate ability to gauge perceived threats in nearly any situation and environment.
 It’s why they’re the premiere guard dogs.

 The Doberman Pinscher is a highly capable dog.
-There’s a reason why they make fantastic police and military dogs – in addition to being loving companions.
-Let’s examine what makes these dogs intelligent.
+There’s no doubt about it.
+After all, there’s a reason why they make some of the top police and military dogs – in addition to being home guardians.
+That said, let’s examine what really makes these dogs smart.

 RECOMMENDED: 100 Most Intelligent Dog Breeds

 As the 5th smartest dog breed, Doberman Pinschers are more intelligent than nearly every other breed.
-Only the Border Collie, Poodle, German Shepherd and Golden Retriever rank higher.
-But how did experts come to this conclusion?
+In fact, only the Border Collie, Poodle, German Shepherd and Golden Retriever rank higher.
+But how did the “experts” come to this conclusion?

 The Dog Intelligence Criteria

 Though he was credited for the research, he didn’t do it all by himself.
 Coren requested the help of 199 obedience trial judges (from the AKC and CKC) to help evaluate and rank dog breeds based on his obedience training criteria.